 Testing your website ahead of time can help you detect any problems with loading time, as these can be resolved before the official release of your site.

-Of course there are plenty of other factors you need to consider when building a website, but these 3 points are a great starting point.
+Of course there are plenty of other factors you need to consider when building a website, but these three points are a great starting point.
 If you can nail the above nuts and bolts, you’re at a really great starting point.